Are you an adviser? Go to Unbiased Pro

 Why should you consider a SIPP?

-The most significant difference between a SIPP and traditional pension is the increased flexibility and control over your investments.
+The most significant difference between a SIPP and a traditional pension is the increased flexibility and control over your investments.

-With a SIPP, you can benefit from:
+With a SIPP, you can benefit from the same tax benefits as other pensions, including:

 • Tax-free growth: Contributions grow without incurring income, dividend or capital gains tax.